Housing in multiple occupation

 - provision of an annual gas safety certificate

-- ensuring smoke alarms are installed and kept in proper working order
+- smoke alarms in proper working order

-- provision of a tenancy agreement to each occupier
+- a tenancy agreement to each occupier

-Discretionary conditions may also be applied, these could include:
+Discretionary conditions may include:

-- provision of additional facilities
+- a requirement for additional facilities

 Failure to licence an HMO or to permit a breach of the licence conditions will incur the following penalties: